 Note: Admission of F-1 students is based on the decision of the academic department.
 International students are not admitted into Counseling Psychology and master's level Organizational Leadership programs.

-For applicants who studied in educational systems outside the United States and/or whose language of instruction was not English:
+For applicants who studied in educational systems outside the United States

-- Minimum test of English as a second language (TOEFL) score of 79 (internet-based) or 213 (computer-based) or minimum international English language testing system (IELTS) score of 6.5 - Official evaluation of academic credentials in English from a NACES member organization is required.
+Official evaluation of academic credentials in English from a NACES member organization is required.
 An evaluation from World Education Services is preferred.